 Permits: Leveraging the power of the online permitting portal currently in development, the primary goal of this section is to ensure that a user can enter in the specific location and type of project they are considering, and be provided information about the exact steps that will be required to obtain approval.
-Users will be able to indicate a project location and type on a map and then learn what rules are triggered, what they will need to comply, what steps they must take to obtain approval - and also be able to apply for, pay, for, and track their permit.
+Users will be able to indicate a project location and type on a map and then learn what rules are triggered, what they will need to comply, what steps they must take to obtain approval - and also be able to enter the application process.
 Secondarily, this section will emphasize the potential for partnering with MCWD to achieve win-win outcomes.
 It will feature a page with information about partnering with the District, a connection to the responsive model, and case studies on a handful of successful partnerships.